florian-beetz/bachelor-thesis/thesis.md

 : Timeline of the bug report of the split package in LibreOffice {#tbl:lo-split}

-As the developers of LibreOffice were unresponsive to the bug report, a possible workaround to the problem would be to manually repackage the artifacts to a single one as proposed above.
+As the developers of LibreOffice were unresponsive to the bug report as of writing, a possible workaround to the problem would be to manually repackage the artifacts to a single one as proposed above.
 However, doing this without support of the original developers would complicate the build process of JabRef, because the patched artifact would need to be shipped with the source code instead of downloading the dependencies from a central Maven repository as it is done for other dependencies.